Lysxia/gradual-eff-paper/src/Type.lagda.md

 ```
 \fi

+\iffalse

 (TODO) the base type ′𝔹 doesn't have eliminators ("if") yet.
 In the meantime here's Church encoded booleans
 ```
 -- Church booleans
 pattern 𝟚 = ★ ⇒ ⟨ ☆ ⟩ ★ ⇒ ⟨ ☆ ⟩ ★
 ```

+\fi

-Having defined types, we can assign signatures to effects, which are their
+Having defined types, we can assign signatures to operations, which are their
 input and output types, also called requests and responses.
 ```
 Op-sig : Op → Type × Type